reduxjs/reselect/README.md

 <details><summary><b>Description</b></summary>

-A convenience function for a common pattern that arises when using `Reselect`.
+A convenience function for a common pattern that arises when using Reselect.
-The selector passed to a `connect` decorator often just takes the values of its [`input selectors`] and maps them to keys in an object.
+The selector passed to a `connect` decorator often just takes the values of its [input selectors] and maps them to keys in an object.

 </details>